surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 **ProducerBatchCompression — Compress Before Sending**
 - The producer compresses entire **batches** (not individual messages) before sending to the broker. zstd achieves better ratios than gzip/snappy at similar CPU cost.
 Compressing at batch level amortises the CPU cost across many records per batch.
-- **Note**: also set `compression.type=producer` on the topic.
+- **Note**: also set `compression.type=producer` on the kafka broker topic.
 This tells the broker: *"store batches exactly as I sent them, do not recompress."* Without this, the broker may decompress your zstd batch and re-compress with the cluster default codec — wasting CPU on both ends and potentially changing the wire format for downstream consumers.

 | Codec | Ratio | CPU cost | When to use |
 |---|---|---|---|